 The Kaval is an end-blown flute and it’s one of the oldest folk instruments in Europe, that’s why its exact origins are not known.
 It is known, though, that its predecessors are the Egyptian, Syrian and later Greek wind instruments.
 The word ‘kaval’ itself comes from Turkish and it means “pipe”.
 Different variations of the instrument exist in the Balkans, Armenia, Turkey and the Middle East.
 In Greece it is known as – Dzamara, in Armenia – Blul, in Romania – Caval and in Turkey and the Middle East – Ney.

 With the different names, of course, come certain differences.
 The Persian Ney has six playing holes, one of them on the back.
 Another very significant difference is the embouchure.
-The mouthpiece rests on the teeth of the player, unlike the Bulgarian kaval in the lips of the player are used to produce sound.
+The mouthpiece rests on the teeth of the player, unlike the Bulgarian kaval where the lips of the player are used to produce sound.
 Arabic and Turkish nays normally have seven holes, one of them, respectively in the back.
 They all look alike but they are quite different from one another.
 They are all constructed in various keys in order to make it easier for the player to transpose melodies.
 Microtones and some of the semitones are achieved by partial hole-covering or changes of the embouchure on all versions of the kaval.

 The Bulgarian Kaval happens to be the most capable one – with eight playing holes – one in the back and seven in front.
 It’s almost entirely chromatic unlike all the other versions.
 Those capabilities allow the kaval players to perform not only simple folk melodies but also a lot more advanced and modern tunes.
 It also exists in different sizes but a skilled player can play pretty much anything on the D kaval and then only use the others sizes kavals just for the different sound and feel.